-- Production Designer – As the visual arts is one of the main elements being noticed in films, it takes a master to develop the best set design, props, costume, and location styles.
+- Production Designer – As the visual arts is one of the main elements being noticed within film production, it takes a master to develop the best set design, props, costume, and location styles.
 If you love this type of creativity, then this is the right job for you.
-As a production designer, you need to have the right eye for identifying different film styles.
+As a film production designer, you need to have the right eye for identifying different film styles.
 Having a fair judgment on what looks best on camera is also helpful in this kind of profession.
-Here are some skills that you might like to check if you think this job is suited for you:
+Here are some technical skills needed that you might like to check if you think this job is suited for you:

-- A good foundation in art history, art disciplines, and cinematic art
+- A good foundation in art history, film theory, art disciplines, short film, and cinematic art

 - Imaginative and creative